KAMBLE/ChatBot/README.md

 ## Contetnts

 * [Toxic Comments Classification](https://github.com/KAMBLE/Data-Science-Portfolio/blob/master/toxic%20comments%20classification%20.ipynb): Challenged to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate better than Perspective’s current models.
-Dataset is consist of comments from Wikipedia’s talk page edits
+Dataset is consist of comments from Wikipedia’s talk page edits.
+* [ChatBot with NLP](https://github.com/KAMBLE/Data-Science-Portfolio/blob/master/ChtaBot.py): This Chat Bot is created with NLP,Deep Learning on Tensorflow Framework.It uses seq-to-seq model archiecture and train on movie corpus dataset.